jinmingjian/sde/README.md

 __Prerequisites__

-  - This project only depends on official Swift project's [SourceKit library](https://github.com/apple/swift/tree/master/tools/SourceKit).
+  - This project only depends on its companion project [sourcekite](https://github.com/jinmingjian/sourcekite), which only depends on official Swift and its tool project [SourceKit library](https://github.com/apple/swift/tree/master/tools/SourceKit) transitively.
+Go to [sourcekite](https://github.com/jinmingjian/sourcekite) for more infos.

   - The 2.0+ release of SDE is considering to be built on top of swift 3.1 and vscode 1.8 (typescript 2.0+ for development).
 You will be notified when these version dependencies are broken.